 If you’re a student studying in the Faculty of Science, Engineering and Technology (FSET) units, you can access the Mathematics and Statistics Help (MASH) Centre.

-If you’re having trouble with your studies or feeling unsure about your course, we’re here to help you.
+If you’re having trouble with your studies or feeling unsure about your course, we’re here to help you get your studies back on track.

 Student systems, hardware and software